Skip to content

 Purpose

-Establish IACUC expectations and requirements regarding genotyping of laboratory mice by ear punch or tail biopsy.
+To establish IACUC expectations and requirements regarding genotyping methods for laboratory mice.

 Background

-Researchers are encouraged to consider ear punch biopsy as it is a less invasive method than tailing and it can be used for both identification and genotyping.
-Tail biopsy, or “tailing”, involves cutting a piece of tissue from the terminal end of the tail.
-This procedure is often performed without anesthesia when less than 3 mm of tissue is removed.
-Tailing older animals (>28 days of age) may be painful and is associated with a higher risk of complications.
+Tail transection involves cutting a piece of tissue from the terminal end of the tail.
+In young rodents, the vertebral endplates continue to ossify after birth.
+Thus, this procedure is often performed without anesthesia when less than 3 mm of tissue is removed from very young animals.
+However, for most strains, vertebral ossification is complete around 21 days and tail transection of older animals (> 21 days of age) may be painful and is associated with a higher risk of complications.

 Policy